clio-project/meta-binaryaudit/README.md

 # ABI compliance

 The ABI compliance mechanism relies on [libabigail](https://sourceware.org/git/?p=libabigail.git).

-The included libabigail recipe
+The included libabigail recipe is configurable the usual way through [PACKAGECONFIG](https://www.yoctoproject.org/docs/3.1/ref-manual/ref-manual.html#var-PACKAGECONFIG).
+Several features will be turned on automatically depending on the build configuration.
+To see all the configuration options please inspect the recipe.

 ## ABI serialization